MicrosoftDocs/bot-docs/articles/dotnet/index.md

 and more guided conversations where the user selects from possible values.
 It is easy to use and leverages C# to provide a familiar way for .NET developers to write bots.

-Using the SDK, you can build bots that are stateless (which enables them to scale) and take advantage of the following SDK features:
+Using the SDK, you can build bots that take advantage of the following SDK features:

 - Powerful dialog system with dialogs that are isolated and composable
 - Built-in prompts for simple things such as Yes/No, strings, numbers, and enumerations